 - As requested, please see attached.

-Grammarians, particularly at dailywritingtips.com, say that anything attached to an email is called attachment (pl. attachments).
+Grammarians, particularly at, say that anything attached to an email is called attachment (pl. attachments).

 •the usage of below as an attributive word

-As can be gleaned from photo, the usage of below attributively is like a staple food for the eyes.
+The usage of below attributively is like a staple food for the eyes.
 In any case, below cannot be used as an attributive word or adjective.
 In other words, it cannot be used before a noun to qualify it.
-The sentences in the photo all fell into the electric chair.

 At this point, I am planning to circulate a memo containing these lethal grammar sins with explanations and screenshots in the office.
-That is, of course, a joke.
+That is, of course, a serious joke!

 I pride myself on my knowledge of the English language considering that it is not my native tongue but I will not go beyond blogging about lethal grammar sins.
-Like I said before, I am well aware that I still need to dig the English language deeper.
+Like I said before, I am well aware that I still need to do a lot of digging in the English language.

 - They’re Their, and There (usingaborrowedenglish.wordpress.com)